LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Prolog.
 In Logtalk, definite clause grammar rules can be encapsulated in objects and categories.
 Currently, the ISO/IEC WG17 group is working on a draft specification for a definite clause grammars Prolog standard.
-Therefore, in the mean time, Logtalk follows the common practice of Prolog compilers supporting definite clause grammars, extending it to support calling grammar rules contained in categories and objects.
+Therefore, in the meantime, Logtalk follows the common practice of Prolog compilers supporting definite clause grammars, extending it to support calling grammar rules contained in categories and objects.
 A common example of a definite clause grammar is the definition of a set of rules